QuentinWach/quentinwach.github.io/_posts/2024-9-18-first-shaders.md

 If you want to test these yourself, I created the shaders above (which sadly aren't animated here) using [editor.thebookofshaders.com](https://editor.thebookofshaders.com/) which is very useful for testing shader code live.
 But if you want to run them locally, you can set up a local server and embed your shader in an html file.
 It's boring and beyond the point here though.

-I'll experiment more with this and will try to create more complicated artistic shaders in the future.
-But there is another thing I am quite interesting which somewhat blurs the lines between computing and rendering: computer shaders!
+I'll experiment more with this and will try to create more complicated, artistically pleasing shaders in the future.
+But there is another thing I find quite interesting which somewhat blurs the lines between computing and rendering: compute shaders!
+(Allowing us to run certain simulations or general computations on the GPU similar to OpenCL but within the GPU's graphics pipeline.)

 But with that, I am happy for now.
 Onward.